 Aerial Scenery.
-Joaquin Moraga Intermediate School & Moraga, CA. East Bay MUD Park at Valle Vista Staging Area - Moraga, CA, USA
+East Bay MUD Park in the foreground & Moraga, CA in the background over the hill.
+East Bay MUD Park at Valle Vista Staging Area - Moraga, CA, USA

 Please note that the operation of aircrafts and quadcopters are not allowed in East Bay MUD parks (at least at the time these photos were taken).
 I was not aware of this rule when I performed this flight and I didn't see the rule posted anywhere when I arrived at the park.

 Here is the entire story for that day.
 I saw this park and huge lake on Google Maps and thought it would be a great spot to fly.
 At the time, I was not aware that the "lake" is actually the Upper San Leandro Reservoir.
 If I had known that, I would not have done the flight.
 I also saw that it was not a East Bay Regional Park, which I know has banned the operation of quadcopters and remote aircrafts.
 I did take a general look around after I arrived at the staging area, but didn't notice any signs that banned quadcopters so I thought I was in the clear.
 Around the same time, East Bay Regional Park Police and a park ranger were called in for some other stuff.
 Either way, they saw me bring my quadcopter into the park.
 I set up my quadcopter at a picnic table and waited for several minutes to see if one of them was going to come talk to me about a rule I might not have been aware of.
 They did eye me a few times and I eyed them a few times but they didn't come over.
 By that point, I thought it was fine and started my flight.
 It wasn't until after I finished my flight and packed away my quadcopter that a East Bay Regional Park Police officer came to talk to me.
 He told me that I wasn't suppose to fly my quadcopter here and said that he's letting me off with a warning.